zerohd4869/MM-DFN/README.md

 The original datasets can be found at [IEMOCAP](https://sail.usc.edu/iemocap/) and [MELD](https://github.com/SenticNet/MELD).

-In this work, we focus on ERC in multimodal settings.
+In this work, we focus on ERC under a multimodal setting.
 Following MMGCN, raw utterance-level features of textual, acoustic, and visual modality are extracted by TextCNN, OpenSmile, and DenseNet, respectively.
 The processed features can be found by the [link](https://github.com/hujingwen6666/MMGCN).

 ### Run examples
+For training model on IEMOCAP and MELD dataset , you can refer to the following:
 ```bash
 bash ./script/run_train_ie.sh
 bash ./script/run_train_me.sh